-The following consequences will be applied for tardiness to class: 1st-3rd tardy: Teacher discretion 4th - 6th tardy: Lunch detention 7th + tardy: Tuesday School (3:35 - 4:35 p.m.)
+The following consequences will be applied for tardiness to school and/or to class:

+- 1st-3rd tardy: Teacher discretion

+- 4th 6th tardy: Lunch detention

+- 7th + tardy: Tuesday School (3:35 4:35 p.m.)

 CORPORATION POLICIES

 School Property

 School facilities such as lockers and desks are school property provided for student use subject to the right of the Superintendent and his/her designee to enter the facility as needed and inspect all items in the facility searched.
 Students shall not have an expectation of privacy in any facility provided by the school and shall not be permitted to deny entry to a Corporation administrator by the use of a lock or other device.